roydejong/WSLHostsUpdater/README.md

 | `CheckWslRunning` | If true, check if WSL is running first before attempting to refresh. | `true`                        |
 | `UpdateInterval`  | The amount of time in milliseconds between refreshes.                | `30000` (30 seconds)          |
 | `Hostnames`       | Array of host names to update in the `hosts` file.                   | `["wsl.local", "ubuntu.wsl"]` |

+🕑 The configuration file is hot reloaded automatically, so you can add hostnames whenever you like without having to restart the service.